MƒH Our Pathway ~ Our Past, Our Present, Our Future

 Parents have an enormous role to play here.

-But if parents themselves are missing the roots in historical perspective, yet have deep roots in their own political or religious ideology, this may colour their perception of the political and religious landscape which then becomes vociferous, strident, argumentative, and contemptuous, in that order, with the inevitable generational clash.
+But if parents themselves are missing the roots in historical perspective, yet have deep roots in their own political or religious ideology, this may colour their perception of the political and religious landscape which then becomes a series of rapidly spiralling steps downward:

 Those four adjectives sum up, for me, fairly accurately the BBC’s Thursday evening popular Question Time.
 We often see this in children’s absence of respect for anyone beyond their peer group.
 This carries over to similar news productions pitched at teenagers.